mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

 .. admonition:: note

   If you charge the LiPo battery and you get the low voltage error on the screen, then you should charge it under NiMH for a couple of minutes on a current below 0.7A (`source <https://www.youtube.com/watch?v=clsBhxOo34Q>`__).
-Use the blue charger.
+Use the blue charger to go back to a voltage around 12-13V (for 4S) and then you can use LiPo mode of whatever charger (blue or black you prefer).
+Upon arrival of new batteries many of them can have the low voltage error.
+Always tell this to the suppliers since it si not good!
+They should send new battries!}

 Binding the RC transmitter with the RC receiver
 -------------------------------------------------